wetrustinprize/estrangeiro-chat/README.md

 A copy of the terminal program used in Cellbit's Ordem Paranormal: Sinais do Outro Lado tabletop RPG.

-Made with Next.js and SCSS, hosted in Vercel.
+Made with Next.js and SCSS, hosted in Heroku.

 <img src="./images/room.png" width="100%" />